Call: 020 71831049

 The HPV vaccine has been verified to protect you for at least 5 years.
 However, if you are a woman, you still need to continue with regular smear tests, as a precaution and also as a means for a check-up.
 Although it is unlikely, there might be a situation whereby a booster will be required in the future.

-The cost of the HPV Vaccine is mostly dependent on the clinic where you got vaccinated.
-At The Gynae clinic London, we deliver HPV vaccine in London at very affordable price, and for families and groups, you only need to pay one consultation fee, for the appointment.
-For verification, you can find out the prices of the HPV vaccine by clicking on the option on our page.
+The cost of the HPV Vaccine is £140 per dose.
+At Gynae clinic in London, we deliver the vaccine for families and groups.
+You only need to pay one consultation fee, for the appointment.
+For verification, you can find out the prices of the HPV vaccine here.

 HPV is transmitted through sexual contact with an infected person.
 To this effect, the best way to avoid HPV would be to abstain from all sexual activities, including oral, anal or vaginal sex.
 Using barrier methods like condoms can also help to control the spread of the virus.
 The people who are at higher risk of having HPV are those with multiple sexual partners and those who engage in unprotected sex.